A warm night in August, 1963. The second-floor porch of the Biddle residence in scenic Cape May, New Jersey...

 “Hey, pal, don’t worry about it,” said that familiar voice.

-I looked over Elektra’s shoulder, and there -- where Steve had been sitting on the other side of Miss Evans -- he was, back with his traditional beard and long hair, except now instead of wearing his robes he was shirtless, and wearing a pair of loose trousers.
-His legs were crossed, and he wore sandals.
+I looked over Elektra’s shoulder, and there — where Steve had been sitting on the other side of Miss Evans — he was: Jesus, with his white shirt, white trousers, and white shoes.
 In one hand he held both a Manhattan and his usual Pall Mall, and in the other he held the hand of Miss Rathbone, who, like Miss Evans, seemed only to be listening to Larry and Elektra talk.

 “It’s not like this is some major torture for you, some big problem, Arnold,” he said.